sdito000/Spotipydataproject/index.md

 <p align="center"><em> Table: Overlapped radar charts of mean audio features </em></p>

-The chart is an overlap of radar charts depciting mean values of four audio features - energy, speechiness, danceability, valence -  over four years, 2018 t0 2021.
+The chart is an overlap of radar charts depciting mean values of four audio features - energy, speechiness, danceability, valence -  over four years, 2018 to 2021.
 As you can see, there is some overlap between the audio features since the radar charts have similar shapes.
 This entails that on average, the top songs have similar levels of energy, speechiness, danceability and valence to an extent.

 ## _**Results**_